ham-radio-software/D-Rats/README.md

 To get a compiled version it needs to have Windows XP with a certain version of network Dlls, if updated will just not work properly.

 To compile for MS Windows: launch the "distXP.bat", this will create the "dist" folder within the source code

+*DLLs to be removed from Dist folder*
+These Dlls shall be deleted from the "dist" folder in order to have a working networking
+- dnsapi.dll
+- imm32.dll
+- netapi32.dll
+- ws2_32.dll
+- wsock32.dll

 ========================================